pizzadudez/MoodMusic/backend/docs/design.md

 - [ ] Handle songs removed from playlists
   - [ ] Solution: delete all tracks_playlists relations if tracks no longer in playlist
   - [ ] Keep songs without playlsits (they will have their own 'pseudo playlist')
+- [ ] When Checking multiple playlists we get sql fk constraint fail

 ## Ideas / Questions: